 How Much will a Late Enrollment Penalty Cost Me?

 Nobody wants to spend more than they have to on their health care coverage (or anything else, for that matter).
-So if you’re eligible for Medicare, be sure to understand what happens if you choose not to enroll in Medicare Part B (medical insurance) or Medicare Part D (prescription drug coverage) or have other creditable coverage.
-If you wait too long, you may end up paying more than you should due to late enrollment penalties.
+So if you’re eligible for Medicare, make sure you’re enrolled in Part B (Medical Insurance) and Part D (prescription drug coverage).
+If you wait too long, you’ll end up paying more than you should.

-For many people, enrollment in Medicare Parts A & B is automatic.
-When you turn 65, and are receiving Social Security or Railroad Retirement Board benefits, you’re automatically enrolled in Medicare Parts A and B. However, if you are not already receiving Social Security when you turn 65 (likely with recent changes to Social Security), you will not be automatically enrolled in Part A or Part B.
+For many people, enrollment in Medicare Parts A and B is automatic.
+If you are receiving Social Security or Railroad Retirement Board benefits when you turn 65, you’re automatically enrolled in Medicare Parts A and B. However, if you are not already receiving Social Security when you turn 65 (likely with recent changes to Social Security), you will not be automatically enrolled in Part A or Part B.

 Understanding Enrollment in Medicare Part D

-Premiums for Medicare Prescription Drug Plans will vary between different insurance carriers and by your income.
-One company may even have several different drug plans, all with different premiums and coverage levels.
-Furthermore, the same plan may vary between two individuals if their income levels are different.
+Premiums for Medicare Prescription Drug Plans vary according to your income as well as the plan and carrier you choose.
+One insurance company may offer several different drug plans, all with different premiums and coverage levels.
+Furthermore, premiums for the same plan may vary between two individuals if their income levels are different.

-In most cases, if you don’t sign up for Medicare Part B when you’re first eligible, you’ll have to pay a late enrollment penalty for as long as you have Part B. Your monthly premium for Medicare Part B may go up 10% for each full 12-month period that you could have signed up for Medicare Part B but failed to do so.
+In most cases, if you don’t sign up for Medicare Part B when you’re first eligible, you’ll pay a late enrollment penalty for as long as you have Part B. The late penalty is 10 percent for every year you could have signed up for Medicare Part B but failed to do so.
 That means that you pay a 10 percent penalty for year one, 20 percent for two years, 30 percent for three, etc.